 Circlesinging and Collaborative Vocal Improvisation.
 Global music, Jazz and Latin American music.

-Facilitating collective singing, encouraging everyone and helping people to reclaim their innate right to sing and musicality are one of my biggest passions.
+Facilitating collective singing, encouraging everyone and helping people to reclaim their innate right to sing and musicality are my biggest passions.
 I offer Circu-tribe Experience workshops for any Natural Voice choir or singing group keen to explore Circlesinging, and regular Laboratories and trainings for choir leaders interested in sharing Circlesongs and other forms of vocal improvisation.

 Being a collaborative vocal improviser and circlesong leader encompasses my passion for music and community and brings together all the strands of my musical history and spirit.
 I feel blessed to have been practising these forms with amazing singers around the world and to be leading circlesongs and teaching others vocal improvisation for the last 10 years.